Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 Time in most agent-based models moves in steps, sometimes also called ticks.
 At each step of the model, one or more of the agents – usually all of them – are activated and take their own step, changing internally and/or interacting with one another or the environment.

 The scheduler is a special model component which controls the order in which agents are activated.
 For example, all the agents may activate in the same order every step, their order might be shuffled, we may try to simulate all the agents acting at the same time, and more. `Mesa` offers a few different built-in scheduler classes, with a common interface.
 That makes it easy to change the activation regime a given model uses, and see whether it changes the model behavior.
-This may not seem important, but scheduling patterns can have a big impact on your results[^20].
+This may not seem important, but scheduling patterns can have a big impact on your results.
+How severe those impacts depending on the type of activation method are is still a topic of research and debate, but at the very least, potential effects on your model should be considered and be made clear[^20].

 For now, let's use one of the simplest ones: `RandomActivation`[^21], which activates all the agents once per step, in random order.